cabal-club/cable/readme.md

 3. The connection to the peer is lost.

-A peer handling a request who has *inbound peers* (intermediary peer, terminal peer) MUST satisfy any of the following, for each inbound peer:
+A peer handling a request who has *inbound peers* (intermediary peer, terminal peer) MUST satisfy any of the following in order to consider a request concluded, for each inbound peer:

 1. Sends a "no more data" response back to the peer.
 2. Receives a Cancel Request.
 3. The connection to the peer is lost.

-A request SHOULD be considered "concluded" and be safely deallocated (e.g. its Request ID forgotten) once a given peer role (above) has satisfied all conditions for all inbound and outbound peers.

 #### 5.4.2 Time To Live
-The `ttl` field, set in the request header, controls how many more times a request MAY be forwarded to other peers.
-A client wishing a request not be forwarded beyond its initial destination peer would set `ttl = 0`.

-When an incoming request has a `ttl > 0`, a peer MAY choose to forward a request along to other peers, and then SHOULD forward their responses back to the peer who made the original request.
-Each peer forwarding a request SHOULD decrement the `ttl` by one, to ensure the number of network hops is consistent with what the original requestor specified.

-A request with `ttl == 0` SHOULD NOT be forwarded.

 The TTL mechanism exists to allow clients with limited connectivity to peers (e.g. behind a strong NAT or a restricted mobile connection) to use the peers they can reach as a relay to find and retrieve data they are interested in more easily.

+The `ttl` field, set in the request header, expresses an upper bound on how many times a request is forwarded to other peers.
+A client wishing a request not be forwarded beyond its initial destination peer MUST set `ttl = 0`.

+An incoming request with `ttl == 0` MUST NOT be forwarded.

+An incoming request with a `ttl > 0` SHOULD be forwarded along to all peers the client is connected to.
+A peer forwarding a request MUST decrement the `ttl` by one before sending it, to ensure the number of network hops does not exceed what the original requestor specified.

-To prevent request loops in the network, an incoming request with a known `req_id` (Request ID) SHOULD be discarded.
+To prevent request loops in the network, an incoming request with a known `req_id` MUST be discarded.

-#### 5.4.3 Limit Counting
+#### 5.4.3 Limits
-Some requests have a `limit` field specifying an upper bound on how many hashes a client expects to receive in response.
-A peer responding to such a request SHOULD honour the limit by counting how many hashes they send back to the requester, **including** hashes received through other peers that the client has forwarded the request to.
-Sending more than the set `limit` would likely result in the extraneous hashes being discarded by the receiver anyways.
+Some requests have a `limit` field specifying an upper bound on how many hashes a client wishes to receive in response.
+A peer responding to such a request MUST honour that limit by counting how many hashes they send back to the requester, including hashes received through other peers that the responding client has forwarded that request to.

 For example, assume `A` sends a request to `B` with `limit=50` and `ttl=1`, and `B` forwards the request to `C` and `D`. `B` may send back 15 hashes to `A` at